 Optimism that the worst of the Ebola crisis is waning has been tempered by recent WHO reports that the number of new cases of EVD are rising across Sierra Leone and Guinea for the second week running5.
 Preventing measles outbreaks in a rapidly changing Ebola situation in Western Africa will require careful reflection on the most effective immunization activities while weighing risks to communities and health care workers, and a closely monitored and tailored approach for each country.

-The Measles & Rubella Initiative is working closely with each country and our partners to resurrect routine immunization programs, strengthen case-based surveillance, and provide financial and technical assistance for wide age multi-antigen mass campaigns.
+The Measles & Rubella Partnership is working closely with each country and our partners to resurrect routine immunization programs, strengthen case-based surveillance, and provide financial and technical assistance for wide age multi-antigen mass campaigns.
 In doing so, we are dedicated to rebuilding immunization systems to ensure communities have regular opportunities to access essential vaccines to protect their children in a post-Ebola era.

 Note: EVD reported information accessed on 11 March, 2015: https://apps.who.int/ebola/en/current-situation